liberland/laws/drafting/drafts/police-law.md

 d) other affairs concerning the maintenance of public safety and order.

 1. the protection of the life and health of the Agent shall be on an equal footing with other individuals.
-Still, Security Property in things shall be secondary in importance to the Property in things of others.
+The protection of property in the things of the Agent shall be secondary to the protection of property in things of others.

 § 3